Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 Gittes sets a pattern for his attire in the film; for his more casual investigating, he wears light earthtones.
 For his more business-like days in the office or more serious investigations, such as the film’s finale, he wears grays.

 After receiving news that he may have been set up, Gittes heads out to find who’s “the big boy” behind it all.
-As his nose is still in one piece, he doesn’t quite grasp the gravity and depth of the situation and thus wears a light sandy brown three-piece suit with a light red windowpane overcheck.
+As his nose is still in one piece, he doesn’t quite grasp the gravity and depth of the situation and thus wears a light sand-colored plaid three-piece suit with a pale salmon windowpane overcheck.

-You’ll notice that, once death becomes a part of the picture, Gittes promptly changes into a more somber gray pinstripe suit with a white shirt and conservative deep red tie.
-But I’ll cover that suit later.
+You’ll notice that, once death becomes a part of the picture, Gittes promptly changes into a more somber gray chalkstripe suit with a white shirt and conservative deep red tie.

-The suit jacket is single-breasted with notch lapels and a 3-button front.
+This suit jacket is single-breasted with notch lapels that end high above the three-button front.
 This suit is an exception in Gittes’ wardrobe, as most of his other suits are double-breasted.
 There are 4 functional buttons on each cuff, although Gittes wears all four buttoned.
-1937 pre-dates the later era of bespoke suits, when men began wearing functional button cuffs unfastened to show off that the suit was bespoke.

 The jacket also has padded, structured shoulders.
-The back is fitted with a box pleat and no vents.
+The ventless back has a center box pleat for aided movement.

 There are three external pockets: two flapped hip pockets and a breast pocket, stuffed with a silk handkerchief that Gittes also wore earlier in the film with his cream suit.
 The handkerchief is a pale light blue with a light brown and cream colored border.
 Gittes wears the handkerchief well-buried in the pocket so that the blue is hardly visible.